How to buy PepsiCo shares

 Own PepsiCo shares in just a few minutes.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 PepsiCo, Inc is a beverages-non-alcoholic business with stocks listed in the US.
 PepsiCo shares (PEP) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was US$147.84 – a decrease of 0.07% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in PepsiCo